apache/airflow/docs/README.rst

 Then, view your docs at ``localhost:8000``.
-If you use a virtual machine, like WSL2, you need to find the WSL2 machine IP address and replace "0.0.0.0" in your browswer with it.
+If you use a virtual machine, like WSL2, you need to find the WSL2 machine IP address and replace "0.0.0.0" in your browser with it.
 The address looks like ``http://n.n.n.n:8000``, where n.n.n.n is the IP of the WSL2.

 .. _generating_short_form_names: